How to Make Tissue Paper Flowers

 These instructions are from eHow.com with my twist.

 1. Place eight to 12 full sheets of tissue paper onto a clean work surface.
 Make sure they are evenly stacked, one on top of another.

 2. Fold the sheets accordion or fan style from one short end to the other.
 The folds should be approximately 1-1/2 inches wide.
 Be sure to keep the folds even.
 Use a craft stick to smooth the folds down for a crisp edge.

-3. Securely wrap a 15-inch piece of wire around the center of the folded strip.
+3. Securely wrap a piece of wire or use ribbon or string around the center of the folded strip.

 4. Hold the center of the folded tissue in one hand while wrapping one “leg” of the wire around the opposite leg.
 Firmly twist the wire legs or ends until they are pinched tightly against the paper center.
 Twist several more times.